Core Benefit Options

 Term Life Insurance

 All employees hired into benefit-eligible positions are provided coverage under the group term life insurance program.
-Term life insurance provides basic life insurance protection while an employee is actively working for the University and while receiving benefits under the long-term disability program.
+Term life insurance provides basic life insurance protection while an employee is actively working for the University.

 Employees are automatically provided basic term life coverage at one and one-half times their budgeted annual salary (including summer salary if applicable).
 The University pays the cost of this coverage.
 Eligible employees may choose to purchase additional term life insurance to cover themselves, their eligible spouse and/or eligible dependents.

 Imputed Income: IRS regulations require that the imputed value of one and one-half times salary of term life insurance in excess of $50,000 that is provided by Purdue be reported on the employee’s W-2 form as taxable income.
 Imputed value is determined by an IRS table based on age.

 Long-term disability (LTD) becomes effective for employees in benefit-eligible positions upon hire; however, there is a pre-existing condition exclusion during the first year of employment.
 Employees pay half of the cost of this coverage, and Purdue pays the other half.
 LTD provides a monthly income for those who are totally disabled for an extended period as a result of illness or injury and require the ongoing care of a physician.
 LTD covers both occupational and non-occupational disabilities and provides 65 percent of the employee’s budgeted annual salary at the time of disability.

 When an employee is unable to work, there is a waiting period before the long-term disability benefit is payable.
 During the waiting period, employees generally use accumulated sick leave and may also use vacation benefits.